-All students will participate in practicum and field experiences.
-During these courses, time records will be kept of the hours spent in these experiences.
-It is important that all students keep records from practicum and field experiences (final completed and signed logs), as they may be needed for licensing, especially for meeting other states' licensure requirements as needed.
+All students will participate in Practicum and Field experiences.
+During these courses, time records will be kept of the direct and indirect hours spent engaging in these experiences.
+It is important that all students keep records from practicum and field experiences (final completed and signed logs), as they may be needed for licensing, especially within other states.